 “It’s very nice to meet you!
 So, Bill Taylor, what’s your value add?”

-This very probing and potentially threatening question was first asked of me by Scott McNealy and Ed Zander from Sun Microsystems back in 1992.
+This very probing and jarring question was first asked of me by Scott McNealy and Ed Zander from Sun Microsystems back in 1992.
 It was my first meeting with these very iconic, very charismatic superpowers of the computer industry.
 I was working for Access Graphics, a now defunct, little known computer distributor who oddly had their offices on the Boulder Mall in Boulder Colorado – this was, of course, awesome.

 Sun Microsystems was our biggest supplier; our primary source of revenue – I couldn’t screw this up!